 - Kenneth Lee, U.S. Court of Appeals for the Ninth Circuit

 - Ken Marcus, Assistant Secretary for Civil Rights, U.S. Department of Education

 - Paul Matey, U.S. Court of Appeals for the Third Circuit

 - Steven Menashi, U.S. Court of Appeals for the Second Circuit

 - Eric Miller, U.S. Court of Appeals for the Ninth Circuit

 - Mick Mulvaney, Director of the Office of Management and Budget

-- Tom Price, Secretary of Health and Human Services (resigned)
+- Tom Price, Secretary of Health and Human Services (no longer serving)

 - David Stras, U.S. Court of Appeals for the Eighth Circuit

 - Holly Teeter, U.S. District Court for the District of Kansas